oksana93/tecforce/frontend/README.md

 ##### "Cannot read property 'email' of null"

-If, when deploying, you get `Cannot read property 'email' of null`, try the following:
+If, when deploying, you getCities `Cannot read property 'email' of null`, try the following:

 1. `git config --global user.name '<your_name>'`
 2. `git config --global user.email '<your_email>'`